MQTT Swiftlet

 Overview

-The MQTT Swiftlet provides MQTT 3.1.1 protocol support for SwiftMQ routers, enabling MQTT clients to connect, publish, and subscribe to topics using the standard protocol.
-It manages MQTT connections, sessions (including persistent sessions), topic subscriptions, message delivery, and protocol-specific features such as retained messages and QoS handling.
-The Swiftlet integrates MQTT messaging seamlessly with the SwiftMQ topic and queue infrastructure, translating MQTT topics to SwiftMQ topic names and ensuring reliable delivery and session management.
+The MQTT Swiftlet provides MQTT 3.1.1 protocol support for SwiftMQ routers, allowing MQTT clients to connect, publish, and subscribe to topics using the standard MQTT protocol.
+It manages MQTT connections, sessions (including persistent sessions), topic subscriptions, retained messages, and integrates with SwiftMQ's topic and queue infrastructure for message delivery and storage.

 Features